Lodges and Glamping

 Custer State Park

 Custer State Park features abundant wildlife, scenic drives and cabins from the quaint to the luxurious.
-Custer’s Wildlife Loop Scenic Drive is one of the best places to see bison in the country.
+Other top places to see are Sylvan Lake and Needles Eye Tunnel.
+For hikers, the Cathedral Spires Hiking Trail is a popular 1.6-mile in-and-back trail with a 488-foot elevation gain.

 George S. Mickelson Trail offers hikers, runners, cyclists and horseback riders 109 miles of scenic travel along an abandoned railroad line.
 It spans the Black Hills from Deadwood to Edgemont, with side trails into places like Custer State Park.